melaniewalsh/mwalsh/_posts/2016-11-13-the-mythology-of-james-baldwin-on-twitter.markdown

 comments: true
 ---

 _The following is a transcript from my paper "Tweets of a Native Son: The Mythology of James Baldwin on Twitter," which I gave at the [MMLA conference](http://www.luc.edu/mmla/convention/) on November 12.
-Huge thanks to Doug Knox from the [HDW](https://hdw.artsci.wustl.edu/) for helping me figure out how to wrangle Twitter data and to Ed Summers for generously sharing data, tools, and thoughtfulness._
+Huge thanks to Doug Knox from the [HDW](https://hdw.artsci.wustl.edu/) for helping me figure out how to wrangle Twitter data and to [Ed Summers from MITH](http://mith.umd.edu/people/person/ed-summers/) for generously sharing data, tools, and thoughtfulness._

 ---